 A Wulfrunian 1A Wulfrunian is not a member of an alien people in a video game.
 Draconian was the name of a video game in the 1980s.
-Some lawyers, tired of the trope and hyperbole of comparing modern laws to Draconian laws, have joked that the Draconians were hostile aliens in an episode of Star Trek.
-The trope refers to the disproportionate severity of punishments in the first written legal code of Athens.
-Nor is a Wulfrunian an ally of House Stark in the HBO series Game of Thrones or in the novels by George R.R.
+It was also a trope refers to the disproportionate severity of punishments in the first written legal code of Athens.
+Some lawyers, tired of the hyperbole of comparing modern laws to Draconian laws, have joked that the Draconians were hostile aliens in an episode of Star Trek.
+A Wulfrunian is not an ally of House Stark in the HBO series Game of Thrones or in the novels by George R.R.
 Martin.is a resident of Wolverhampton in the English midlands, once an industrial town in the English Black Country.
 In the 19th century, many Irish immigrants to England lived and worked there.

 The English journalist and writer Sathnam Sangera notes in his 2021 social history book EmpireLand: How Imperialism has Shaped Modern Britain 2The link goes to the Goodreads entry; the book does not have a Wikipedia entry as of April 2022. that in 1871 one Wulfrunian in five was Irish, and that Wolverhampton was called Little Rome.
 References to Rome were a discrimiatory English allusion to the Roman Catholic religion of the Irish immigrants.
 After 20th century immigration from the Caribbean Islands, Asia, and Africa, an area of Wolverhampton was known as “Caribee Island”.